Hannah O'Rourke, RN, PhD

 Research

-Social connectedness—perceptions of intimacy and belonging in relationships with others— is a priority for quality of life according to people with dementia in Canada and internationally.
-Applying methodology for the development of complex interventions, Dr O’Rourke identified and adapted several interventions for use with people living with dementia and their family and friends caregivers to address loneliness and promote social connectedness.
-Interventions will be tested in clinical trials to assess whether and how well the interventions work, contextualizing the findings for sub-populations of people with dementia.
+Social connectedness—perceptions of closeness and belonging in relationships with others— is a priority for quality of life in Canada and internationally.
+Applying methodology for the development of complex interventions, the CONNECT-QoL program focuses on the design and evaluation of`` interventions for use with people living with dementia and their family and friends caregivers to address loneliness and promote social connectedness.
 Interventions currently under development include a social support intervention (MT4C-In Care), a personal contact intervention (Connecting Today), and a music-based group activity intervention (Music Connects Us).

 The goal of this program of research is to produce effective interventions to promote social connectedness, and which people with dementia and their family, friends and health care providers find acceptable for use in real world settings.
 Ultimately, this research aims to have a meaningful impact on quality of life, as it is defined and understood by people with dementia.